dbirks/home-k8s/README.md

 # home-k8s 🏡☸

 ## Current setup
-Ubuntu
+Ubuntu as OS

-Containerd
+Containerd as container runtime

-Calico
+Cilium as CNI network plugin

-Kubernetes
+Kubernetes as orchestrator

-Istio
+Istio for service mesh

-Flux
+Flux for continuous deployment

 ### Install Containerd